raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 You will use the online Sense HAT emulator to create your program, so no extra hardware is needed — everything is done in a web browser.

 Your completed program will be run in space on the International Space Station (ISS)!
-You will also receive a special certificate showing where exactly the ISS was when your program ran!
+You will also receive a special certificate showing where exactly the ISS was when your program ran.

 And we'll be announcing the competition winning names for the new Astro Pis in spring 2022.

 ### What you will make